Students from Malaysia

 International Scholarships now available

-In 2012 the RVC is offering two scholarships for international students entering our BSc in Bioveterinary Sciences programme.
-These scholarships are to the value of £3,000 p.a. and is based on your performance during the admissions process (taking into account your previous academic performance and your application as a whole).
+The RVC also offers two scholarships for international students entering our BSc in Bioveterinary Sciences programme.
+These scholarships are to the value of £4,600 p.a. and is based on your performance during the admissions process (taking into account previous academic performance and your application as a whole).

 Decisions for all scholarships will be made once our International admissions process has been completed, and all of our offers have been made.
 You will be informed if any additional paperwork needs to be submitted.